Lee (Korean surname): Jinbo clan

-Yongin clan

-The founder of the Yongin clan was Yi Gil-gwon, who helped in the foundation of Goryeo.
-Yi Il, a general during the Imjin War, was a member of this clan.

-Yeoju clan

-Prominent members of this clan include the Joseon philosopher Yi Ik.

-Danyang clan

-The founder of this clan was Yi Bae-hwan.
-A prominent member of this clan was Yi Yun-yong, who was the acting Prime Minister of South Korea in 1952.

-Yangsan clan

-The founder of this clan was Yi Man-yeong, who was a minister after the fall of the Goryeo Dynasty.
-He died of strangulation near an isolated mountain.

-Suan clan

-The founder of this clan was Yi Gyeon-ung, one of the founders of Goryeo.

 Seongju clan

 The founder of this clan was Yi Sun-yu, a prominent official of late Silla.
 His 12th-generation descendant, Yi Jang-gyeong, was also a prominent official during the Goryeo Dynasty.
 Eight generations of Jang Kyung's descendants yielded 75 civil examination qualifiers.
 As of the 2000 census, 186,188 Koreans of the Seongju Yi clan live in South Korea.

 Hongju clan

 The founder of the Hongju Yi clan was Yi Yu-seong, a member of the King's inner circle during late Goryeo.
 The clan's ancestral seat was bestowed when his 9th generation descendant, Yi Gi-jong, was titled.
 Hongyang/Hongju is located in present-day Hongseong County, South Chungcheong Province.
-Especially during the late Goryeo and early Joseon Dynasties, the Hongju Yi clan produced many outstanding and influential people, including Yi Yeon-su, Yi Seong, Yi Seo, and Yi Jong-jang.
+Especially during the late Goryeo and early Joseon Dynasties, the Hongju Yi clan produced many influential people, including Yi Jong-jang.

 Yeonan clan

 The Yeonan Yi clan were aristocrats during the Joseon Dynasty.
 Several members were Chief State Councillors.
 The clan also had a high number of Chief Scholars during that period.
 The progenitor was Yi Mu, who came from Tang China.